dotnet/aspnetcore/docs/BuildFromSource.md

 ## Building in Visual Studio

-Before opening our .sln files in Visual Studio or VS Code, you need to perform the following actions.
+Before opening our .sln/.slnf files in Visual Studio or VS Code, you need to perform the following actions.

 1. Executing the following on command-line: